WildMeOrg/Wildbook/migration/README.md

 The option at `/edm/migrate/datetime.jsp` will migrate date-related values to the new [ComplexDateTime](https://github.com/WildMeOrg/Wildbook/blob/next-gen/src/main/java/org/ecocean/ComplexDateTime.java) data type.

+### Occurrence / Sightings

+`/edm/migrate/occurs.jsp` will generate Sightings for Encounters that have none.

 ### CustomFields

 The three major new-world EDM classes (Encounters, Sightings, Individuals) only carry a basic set of properties.
 Codex allows for additional